roedjer-okstate/sfrranlytics-wharton-2024/README.md

 # ban5763-spring2024-sfrranalytics

 **UPDATE 6 (Mar 11th 2024)**
 - Built further upon our previous work on modeling with respect to different organizations.
 Segregated at each individual organization level.
-Will look into group organizations next.
+Will look into grouping organizations next.
+    - Organizations having similar types of departments like Org3 and Org1 (Construction/Architecture) had similar key features driving their workplace preferences.
+They seemed to have a hybrid preference.
+    - Similarly, Org2 and Org5 (IT Org) also had similar key features driving their importance.
+    - It might be useful to deduce the "nature of work" done by a company based on the departments with majority employees and group them together based on that.
+Will help us get more datapoints for some orgs like Org 1 that had only around 70 data points.
 - Learnt about feature hashing.
 Will work on experimenting with that that in the coming weeks.
 - Worked on improving our Gen AI-based bot responses using Retrieval Augmented Generation (our third recommendation).
 The topic for BAN5763 was LLMs this week, so, we thought it would be a good learning experience.